NEU-DSG/tapas-xq/README.md

 The [TAPAS-xq installation script](modules/installation.bxs) sets up the `tapas-data` and `tapas-view-packages` databases for you.
 It also sets up the "tapas" user (whose default password is "tapas").
 The "tapas" user is the primary user of the TAPAS-xq; it is the account through which the TAPAS Rails service interacts with the TAPAS-xq databases.

-**Note:** Earlier versions of TAPAS-xq were installed by generating an EXPath application "XAR file".
+**Note:** Earlier versions of TAPAS-xq were installed by generating an [EXPath application "XAR file"](http://expath.org/spec/pkg#concepts).
 This method is no longer useful for installation, since BaseX doesn't register API endpoints when XQuery modules are installed from XARs.
+We have retained the [EXPath package descriptor](./expath-pkg.xml), which is still helpful for tracking versions and dependencies.

 ***